VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

 If you do not have `IOInterruptSpecifiers` listed as above then you are good to go and can skip straight to the section `Installing the kext`.
 If you do then expand it to reveal some numbers.
 Write down the first two numbers in the `Value` column as `0xXX` (in the example above, `0x33`), this is your device's **hexadecimal APIC pin number**.
 If your hexadecimal APIC pin number is less than or equal to `0x2F` then you are good to go and can skip straight to the section `Installing the kext`.
 If you do not know how to compare hexadecimal numbers, just convert both numbers to decimal using any freely available online tool and compare the resulting numbers.

 You will also need to make sure that your I2C Serial Bus `Name` is correctly labelled.
-In the device, you should be able to find a `Name` called `SBFB`.
+Search for your device ACPI ID in your DSDT until you reach its device entry, you should be able to find a `Name` called `SBFB`.
 If you cannot find it, you may find something that looks like this instead:

 ```
     Method (_CRS, 0, Serialized)  // _CRS: Current Resource Settings